tnevins-klein/blog/content/about.md

 Hey!
 I’m Tani, a high school student, based in Pennsylvania, with a wide variety of passions.
 I have a classical piano background, with an interest in jazz.
 I'm comfortable with a host of programming languages, and I love math.

-I am often willing to do commission work.